exk0730/yet-another-ng2-starter/README.md

 ```

+## Yeoman Generator (Helper)
+I've also created a small helper project that can get rid of a lot of boilerplate files when creating new features in
+this project.
+Check it out [here](https://github.com/exk0730/generator-yaas-helper).

 ### IDE Issues
 If you're using WebStorm, I suggest setting your TypeScript compiler to a globally-installed TypeScript 2.0 version.
 For
 example, my project has this as its TypeScript compiler path (.nvm is [NVM](https://github.com/creationix/nvm)):